RoopkumarD/fast_matmul.c/notes/kernel_matmul.md

 5. Understand why the tutorial used aligned memory and why aligning memory to 32 bytes makes matrix multiplication slightly faster.

+### False Sharing (refer tid notes)

+since memory is being shared and not created when creating threads, i may invalidate cache line by writing different memory for Bbuffer.
+But again i think it should give me wrong answer as i am writing at same time to Bbuffer with all threads.

+6. I got this while i understood false sharing, need to check it's effect